matsaleh13/bears-fastai/README.md

 # cougar-or-not

+NOTE: Most of the work in this repo is by [@simonw](https://github.com/simonw).
+I'm stealing it to bootstrap some exercises in my FastAI course.
+20200104 @matsaleh13

 My first attempt at a machine learning API, using a pre-calculated model trained using [iNaturalist](https://www.inaturalist.org/) data.

 The resulting API is used by the [@critter_vision](https://twitter.com/critter_vision) Twitter bot, the source code for which can be found at https://github.com/natbat/CritterVision